wavestone-cdt/hadoop-attack-library/Tools Techniques and Procedures/Mapping the infrastructure/README.md

 -----------
 Etablishing a precise map of the target infrastructure is **crucial** as Hadoop environments expose **a lot of services**.
 The main goal is to get to know:
-* Which server holds which role: datanode, namenode and edgenode
+* Which server holds which **role**: datanode, namenode and edgenode
-* Which technologies and which third-party modules are deployed: for instance Apache HBase, Apache Hive, Apache Spark, Apache Kafka, Cloudera HUE, Apache Ranger, etc.
+* Which **technologies and which third-party modules** are deployed: for instance Apache HBase, Apache Hive, Apache Spark, Apache Kafka, Cloudera HUE, Apache Ranger, etc.
   * A lot of modules along with their purpose are reported on [The Hadoop Ecosystem Table](https://hadoopecosystemtable.github.io/)

 A good way to easily map the infrastructure is to find the WebUI: